 Since real, full-fat coconut milk is high in calories, it’s better to have a smaller serving than you would of regular milk or coconut water.
 About 1/4–1/2 cup at once is best, either as part of recipes (for example as “coconut whipped cream”) or on its own combined with other flavors (such as in a smoothie).

-One cup (approximately 240 grams) of raw coconut milk nutrition has about:
+One cup (approximately 240 grams) of raw coconut milk nutrition contains:

 - 552 calories